1nathanliang/1nathanliang/README.md

 ## ʙᴀᴄᴋɢʀᴏᴜɴᴅ 🎓

-I am a 🧸 first-year Ph.D. student funded by an NSF GRFP Fellowship and the Cornell Sage Fellowship in the [*Applied Moral Psychology Lab*][0] in the Department of Psychology at Cornell University.
+I am a `🧸` first-year Ph.D. student in the [*Applied Moral Psychology Lab*][0] in the Department of Psychology at Cornell.

-From 2022–2023, I was employed as a **field experiment project manager** in the 🦅 [*Morality Lab*][1] in the Department of Psychology and Neuroscience and Schiller Institute for Integrated Science and Society with [Dr. Liane Young][2] and [Dr. Gregg R. Sparkman][3] at Boston College.
-I'm currently also research coordinator for the [*Applied Cooperation Initiative*][4] with [Dr. David Rand][5] and [Dr. Erez Yoeli][6] at the MiT Sloan School of Business.
-In brief, my job is to oversee behavioral studies that validate psychological interventions for good (e.g., supporting public health, increasing charitable donation, or promoting sustainable life practices) in the "real world."
+From 2022–2023, I was employed as a **field experiment project manager** in the `🦅` [*Morality Lab*][1] in the Department of Psychology and Neuroscience and Schiller Institute for Integrated Science and Society with [Dr. Liane Young][2] and [Dr. Gregg R. Sparkman][3] at Boston College.
+I also served as research coordinator for the [*Applied Cooperation Initiative*][4] with [Dr. David Rand][5] and [Dr. Erez Yoeli][6] at the MiT Sloan School of Management.
+In brief, my job wass to oversee behavioral studies that validate psychological interventions for good (e.g., supporting public health, increasing charitable donation, or promoting sustainable life practices) in the "real world."

-Previously, I was a **lab manager** + **research specialist** in the 🐅 [*Princeton Social Neuroscience Lab*][7] working across the Princeton Neuroscience Institute and Department of Psychology with [Dr. Diana I. Tamir][8] at Princeton University.
+Previously, I was a **lab manager** + **research specialist** in the `🐅` [*Princeton Social Neuroscience Lab*][7] working across the Princeton Neuroscience Institute and Department of Psychology with [Dr. Diana I. Tamir][8] at Princeton.
 There, I mostly contributed to analyses of behavioral data evincing interventions for empathy and interpersonal social connection.

-I graduated early (during the COVID-19 pandemic) in 2020 with a B.S. in psychology and minor in philosophy from Duke University where I worked as a research assistant in the the [*Mind at Large Lab*][9] with [Dr. Paul Seli][10] and as a postgraduate research fellow in the [*Imagination and Modal Cognition Lab*][11] and the [*Moral Attitudes and Decision-Making Lab*][12] under the supervision of [Dr. Felipe De Brigard][13], and [Dr. Walter Sinnott-Armstrong][14], respectively.
+I graduated early (during the COVID-19 pandemic) in 2020 with a B.S. in psychology and minor in philosophy from Duke University where I was a research assistant in the the [*Mind at Large Lab*][9] with [Dr. Paul Seli][10] and postgraduate research fellow in the [*Imagination and Modal Cognition Lab*][11] and [*Moral Attitudes and Decision-Making Lab*][12] under the supervision of [Dr. Felipe De Brigard][13], and [Dr. Walter Sinnott-Armstrong][14], respectively.

 ## ʀᴇsᴇᴀʀᴄʜ 🔬